3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions

-\textbf{Abstract}: In this paper, we introduced a novel deep learning based reconstruction technique using the correlations of all 3 dimensions with each other by taking into account the correlation between 2-dimensional low-dose CT images.
-Sparse or noisy sinograms are back projected to the image domain with FBP operation, then denoising process is applied with a U-Net like 3 dimensional network called 3D U-NetR.
-Proposed network is trained with synthetic and real chest CT images, and 2D U-Net is also trained with the same dataset to prove the importance of the 3rd dimension.
-Proposed network shows better quantitative performance on SSIM and PSNR.
-More importantly, 3D U-NetR captures medically critical visual details that cannot be visualized by 2D network.
+\textbf{Abstract}: In this paper, we introduced a novel deep learning-based reconstruction technique for low-dose CT imaging using 3 dimensional convolutions to include the sagittal information unlike the existing 2 dimensional networks which exploits correlation only in transverse plane.
+In the proposed reconstruction technique, sparse and noisy sinograms are back-projected to the image domain with FBP operation, then the denoising process is applied with a U-Net like 3-dimensional network called 3D U-NetR.
+The proposed network is trained with synthetic and real chest CT images, and 2D U-Net is also trained with the same dataset to show the importance of the third dimension in terms of recovering the fine details.
+The proposed network shows better quantitative performance on SSIM and PSNR, especially in the real chest CT data.
+More importantly, 3D U-NetR captures medically critical visual details that cannot be visualized by a 2D network on the reconstruction of real CT images with 1/10 of the normal dose.